Configuring a Condition

 - "&cBuy it at &astore.ecomc.net"

-If your condition is effect-specific (i.e. in the conditions: [] section of an effect rather than on the main holder conditions), you can specify not-met-effects.
+If the condition is effect-specific (i.e. in the conditions: [] section of an effect rather than on the main holder conditions), you can specify not-met-effects.
+These are effects that run when the condition is not met but a player tries to activate the effect (invokes the trigger).

 effects: